Johnny Nave

-Jonathan "Johnny" Nave is a former NASCAR Grand National Series driver who has raced in 242 laps - the equivalent of 171.0 mi – while earning a grand total of $520 ($ when adjusted for inflation).
+Jonathan Nave is a former NASCAR Grand National Series driver who has raced in 242 laps - the equivalent of 171.0 mi – while earning a grand total of $520 ($ when adjusted for inflation).

 Career

 Nave would suffer from a 15th-place finish after the end of an untitled race in 1958 involving only 18 drivers; including Buck Baker, Marvin Panch, and Speedy Thompson.

 His average starting position was 25th while his average finishing position was 28th.
 Nave's primary vehicle is the #39 Ford machine; although he made use of the numbers #561 and #79 from time to time.
 Racing vehicles were either owned by himself or by Robert Ramey.